SnapAudit: Active Auditing of Differentially Private In-Context Learning via Snapshot-Based Simulation: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable \emph{in-context learning} (ICL) ability: without updating model parameters, they can adapt to new tasks by conditioning on a few demonstrations included in the input prompt.
-This phenomenon, popularized by GPT-3 \cite{brown2020language}, has driven widespread applications across classification, reasoning, and generation tasks \cite{dong2022survey, gonen2022demystifying, mavromatis2023examples,liu2024let}.
+This phenomenon, popularized by GPT-3 \cite{brown2020language}, has driven widespread applications across classification, reasoning, and generation tasks \cite{rubin2022learning, gonen2023demystifying, mavromatis2023examples,liu2024let}.
 However, in many real deployments, these demonstrations may contain private or proprietary data that is not intended to be revealed to downstream users, yet the model’s output may leak information about them.
-Figure \ref{fig:privacy-leakage} illustrates such a privacy leakage scenario.
-A financial tech company uses sensitive customer transaction data as few-shot exemplars so an LLM can answer highly contextual financial queries, such as fraud detection and suspicious-transaction explanation.
-A malicious user can craft a prompt that sidesteps the system's safety instructions and directly queries whether a specific transaction appears in those private exemplars, which introduces significant privacy concerns.

-To mitigate such risks, recent works have proposed incorporating differential privacy (DP) into ICL \cite{wu2023privacy,tang2023privacy}, giving rise to the \emph{DP-ICL} paradigm.
-The core idea, as shown in Figure \ref{fig:intro-framework}, consists of (i) partitioning the demonstration into disjoint partitions, (ii) prompting the model over each partition, and (iii) applying a DP aggregation on the outputs, thereby bounding the contribution of any single exemplar.
-Typical instantiations include \emph{private-voting} for classification, which aggregates ensemble predictions via noisy histograms and selects the majority label, and \emph{embedding-space aggregation (ESA)} for generation, which averages output embeddings via noisy mean and retrieves matching candidate completions\cite{wu2023privacy}.
-These methods offer a principled trade-off between utility and privacy.
+To mitigate such risks, recent works have proposed incorporating differential privacy (DP) into ICL \cite{wu2023privacy,romijnders2026private}, giving rise to the \emph{DP-ICL} paradigm.
+The core idea consists of (i) partitioning the demonstration into disjoint partitions, (ii) prompting the LLM over each partition, and (iii) applying a DP aggregation on the outputs.

-Despite its formal DP guarantees, DP-ICL still requires empirical auditing to characterize leakage under realistic adversaries and to verify correct implementation.
-First, the gap between the theoretical risk upper bound and the empirical leakage in practice is unknown.
-Worst-case $(\epsilon,\delta)$-DP bounds do not reveal the actual leakage faced under realistic adversaries given specific system choices—including model architecture, prompt design, and aggregation pipelines.
-Auditing provides this empirical view and helps practitioners design tighter and better-calibrated DP mechanisms.
-Second, DP implementations are notoriously subtle and error-prone.
-Small errors in vote aggregation (tie-breaking, per-class noise application), subset construction, or sensitivity scaling can silently weaken or invalidate privacy guarantees.
-A DP-ICL auditor can detect such failures during development or continuous deployment by empirically demonstrating leakage in excess of the claimed privacy budget, akin to how DP-SGD auditors are used to verify training-time DP implementations \cite{lu2022general}.